numbershape/ml-foundations/01-math-foundations/linear-algebra/linear-algebra-notes.md

         - this is why the dot product with a non-unit vector can be interpreted as first projecting onto that vector, and then scaling up the length of that projection by the length of the vector

     - Process summary:
-        - we had a linear transformation from 2D to 1D
-        - NOT defined in terms of numerical vectors or numerical dot products
+        - we had a linear transformation from 2D to 1D, NOT defined in terms of numerical vectors or numerical dot products
-        - just defined by projecting space on to a diagonal copy of the numberline
+        - it was just defined by projecting space on to a diagonal copy of the numberline
         - but because the transformation is linear, it was NECESSARILY described by some 1x2 Matrix
-        - since multiplying a 1x2 matrix by a 2D vector is the same as turning that matrix on its side and taking the dot product, this transformation was RELATED to some vector
+        - since multiplying a 1x2 matrix by a 2D vector is the same as turning that matrix on its side and taking the dot product, this transformation was related to some vector
         - in conclusion, any time we have one of these linear transformations where output space is the number line, no matter how it was defined, there will be some unique vector v corresponding to that transformation, in the sense that applying the transformation is the same thing as taking a dot product with that vector

     - Duality:
-        - the DUAL of a vector is the linear transformation to 1D it encodes
+        - the dual of a vector is the linear transformation to 1D it encodes
-        - the DUAL of a linear transformation from some space to 1D, is a certain vector in that input space
+        - the dual of a linear transformation from some space to 1D, is a certain vector in that input space
         - duality works because there are as many independent measurements (linear transformations to 1D) as there are dimensions.
 This equal count creates a one-to-one pairing: each measurement equals one unique vector
         - the duality between linear transformations and dot products works when the output space is 1D (the number line), regardless of the input dimension